spatialstatisticsupna/LXG/README.md

 # LXG
-This repository provides the R code to reproduce the computational analysis of the paper: "Logistic regression versus machine learning for detecting burned areas in satellite images" (Militino et al., 2023).
+This repository provides the R code to reproduce the computational analysis of the paper: "Logistic regression versus machine learning for detecting burned areas using satellite images" (Militino et al., 2023).

 ## Table of contents